theCodeJerk/BBtoMD/README.md

 ## BB Code to MarkDown Converter ##

-Convert BB Code to Markdown using bridge between Python and Javascript.
+Converts BB Code to Markdown on the server side.

 Uses the bbcode and html2text libraries to perform the conversion.